Aiyrui/Getting-And-Cleaning-Data-Project/codeBook.md

 * Data Information: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
 * Data file used for project:https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 For the purpose of this project, I will not look into the raw sampled data (UCI HAR Dataset/.../Inertial Signals).
-I will look into the data based on the feature measurements.
+I will look into the data based on the feature measurements and focusing on the mean and standard devation variables.

 File Information:

-* X_: Observations of feature measurement
+* X_: Observations of feature measurements.
 * y_: Activity observed corresponding to each row in the X file.
 Labeled by numbers.
 * subject_: The subjects doing the corresponding activity in the y file and measured by the corresponding row in the X file.
 Labeled by numbers.